dferguson992/CodeCommitRepoCreator/README.md

 Once this is all done, the following is a sample command you can use to deploy this infrastructure:

-`cdk deploy --parameters templateRepoName=REPO_NAME --parameters templateRepoEnableNotifications=TRUE|FALSE --parameters sourceRoleArn=SOURCE_ROLE_ARN`
+`cdk deploy -c projectName=PROJECT_NAME --parameters templateRepoName=REPO_NAME --parameters templateRepoEnableNotifications=TRUE|FALSE --parameters sourceRoleArn=SOURCE_ROLE_ARN`

+### Environment Variables
+* AWS_DEFAULT_REGION
+* AWS_ACCESS_KEY_ID
+* AWS_SECRET_ACCESS_KEY
+* CDK_DEFAULT_ACCOUNT
+* AWS_SESSION_TOKEN
+** Not required, but best practice to connect to AWS within a session
+* PROJECT_NAME
+** Not required, use in lieu of the context flag.
+If neither context flag nor environment variable is set, CDK will supply a random string to ensure stack uniqueness.
+** Unique stack names will not ensure successful deployments.
+Resource conflicts will still exist if you do not change the CodeCommit repository name.

 ### Parameters
 * templateRepoName ==> Name of the repository to create.